dionys93/ety-dictionary/data-text/inglisce/orthography/phenomena/diacritics/cedilla.md

 - Cedillas are **not optional stylistic markers**; they encode phonological information.
 - Unmarked **c, d, s, t** retain their default values.
-- Cedillas allow Inglisce to maintain **Romance-style morphological transparency** without sacrificing phonetic clarity.
+- Cedillas allow Inglisce to maintain Romance-style **derivational transparency** without sacrificing phonetic clarity.

 See [Diacritics Overview](diacritics-overview.md) for a comparison with vowel and consonantal diacritics.